Business Analytics Degree

 3

-Submit the required documents to formalise your enrolment.
+Submit the required documents to formalise your enrollment.

-Scholarships and grants
+Scholarships and financial aid

 We want to help you.
-If you choose to study at Universidad Europea, you will have the opportunity to apply for a wide range of UE and official scholarships.
+If you want to study at the Universidad Europea, you will have at your disposal a wide selection of own and official scholarships.

 Students wishing to study the Degree in Business Management based on Data Analysis (Business Analytics) at the Universidad Europea de Madrid, must meet the legal requirements for access to the University as provided by current legislation.
 There are no additional academic requirements.